HomeBlogHow To Increase Cell Reception In Your Vehicle

 A car cell phone booster works very similar to how an FM radio works.
 An antenna outside your vehicle collects available cell signals and passes them through a wire to an amplifier.
 It boosts the signals and passes them through another wire to an antenna inside your vehicle.
 That antenna distributes the amplified signals so cell devices in the vehicle can use them.
 But unlike a FM radio, the cell booster works in both directions.
 It also amplifies the cell signals going from your phone back to the tower.

 There are cell boosters that boost only the driver’s phone and those that boost multiple phones in the vehicle.
-An added benefit of a cell booster – if your vehicle ever breaks down, you’ll be able to phone for help.
+An added benefit of a cell booster – if your vehicle ever breaks down in a remote area, you’ll have a much better chance at being able to call for help.

 To sum up: